-5:16: How the largest tobacco company, Philip Morris, became the largest food manufacturer in North America and their strategy concerning salt, sugar and fat.
+05:16: How the largest tobacco company, Philip Morris, became the largest food manufacturer in North America and its strategy concerning salt, sugar, and fat.

 11:37: Are consumers completely helpless in the face of those marketing strategies?
 Tips for a “mindful” approach to purchasing food.